Updated May 16, 2026

 }

-The practical result of the two paths together: after the May 2026 tightening, when you hit a limit in a long Fazm window you get a calm upgrade banner, not a crash, and when your limit window resets the banner disappears without you touching it.
+The practical result of the two paths together: regardless of how the May 2026 limit changes shake out for your bucket, when you do hit a cap in a long Fazm window you get a calm upgrade banner, not a crash, and when your limit window resets the banner disappears without you touching it.
 The limit moved.
 The handling did not have to.

 When the next Claude model ships, it appears without an app update